ultrasamad/auction-app/README.md

  * Clone the repository `$ git clone git@github.com:ultrasamad/auction-app.git`
  * Go to the project root directory
  `$ cd auction-app`
- * Build the application
+ * Build and start the docker containers
  `$ make start` or `$ docker-compose up`
   Note: This may take a couple of minutes depending on your internet connection.

- * Populate database with sample data
+ * Populate database with sample products
  `$ make seed` or `$ docker-compose exec api npm run seed`

  * Access the application